madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 These are all the packages we need for creating a minimal package.
 You don't strictly need webpack for the build and distribution; however if you'd like the dev server go ahead and add it!

 ## Adding configuration

-`TODO: Show the reader what configuration is needed for the project, including our build script and .babelrc`

 We've installed the packages we need for creating our library, but as it stands we don't have any way to use them.
 We need to create some configuration.